wattdepot/wattdepot/docs/overview/domainmodel.md

 * Add and delete measurements (if you are doing this manually).
 * Query the server for measurements and measured values in a variety of ways.

-## Group
+## User Group

-Groups provide a "namespace" for WattDepot entities, and are typically associated with an organization.
+User Groups provide a way to aggregate users associated with the same types of data, and also create a "namespace" for WattDepot entities, and are typically associated with an organization.
 For example, "University of Hawaii at Manoa" could be a group, and "Hawaii Pacific University" could be another group.
 Groups are defined with a "slug", which is incorporated into the HTTP URL.
 For example, the slug associated with University of Hawaii at Manoa might be "uhm", and the slug associated with Hawaii Pacific University might be "hpu".

 When a user defines a sensor, sensor group, collector, depository, and measurement, those entities will be associated with the user's group.
 This enables, for example, two organizations (uhm and hpu) to each create their own depository called "energy" without conflicting with each other.